evelynmitchell/Ring-V2/hybrid_linear/README.md

 #### Environment Preparation

-We will later submit our model to SGLang official release, now we can prepare the environment following steps:
+We have submitted our [PR](https://github.com/sgl-project/sglang/pull/10917) to SGLang official release and it will be merged later, for now we can prepare the environment following steps:
 ```shell
 pip3 install sgl-kernel==0.3.9.post2 vllm==0.10.2 torch==2.8.0 torchvision==0.23.0
 ```